 When faced with a white backdrop, most will adopt the "anything goes" approach, but that's when things get messy and chaotic.
 There should always be a theme and a carefully planned approach to any interior, regardless of the paint scheme.
 Taylor says furniture should be used to help tell the story of the space.
 "Choosing pieces designed with clean lines, hard corners, and colder materials like metal will give a modern, contemporary, and gallery-like feel among all the white," he said.
-"For a more inviting and cozy feel, layer in warm woods with weathered, whitewashed finishes with linen-covered sofas and armchairs.
+"For a more inviting and cozy feel, layer warm woods with weathered, whitewashed finishes with linen-covered sofas and armchairs.
 A more country rustic vibe will evolve and pair beautifully with the white palette."

 The danger of styling a white room is the tendency to stay in line with the neutral color palette.
-While we've never seen a white room we didn't like, a bright pop goes a long way in any space adding much-needed depth and variation.
+While we've never seen a white room we didn't like, a bright pop goes a long way in any space, adding much-needed depth and variation.
 Taylor believes in the 60-30-10 rule for striking the perfect balance.

 "Sixty percent of your room is made up of the primary color palette—think the largest surface areas, such as floors, walls, ceilings, etcetera," he said.
 "Then 30% is the secondary palette, so this is for the furniture and soft furnishing elements of the space.
 Then 10% is your accent color or the pop of color.
 This 10% can be made up of one hero piece, such as an artwork, or it could be a series of three to five smaller items that add up to 10%, such as a vase, table lamp, and throw pillow."

 We realize art is very personal, but there are still a few considerations when choosing works for a white space.
-If you have a busy room, Taylor suggests a "lone piece of oversize artwork is usually enough."
+If you have a busy room, Taylor suggests a "lone piece of oversized artwork is usually enough."
 However, in rooms that are either lacking in interesting architectural features or have an overpowering feature (such as dark red brick), a gallery wall can work wonders to create a focal point or temper an existing one.
-If you need help, this simple guide will take you from blank wall to gallery wall in seven simple steps.
+If you need help, this simple guide will take you from a blank wall to a gallery wall in seven simple steps.